hardikSinghBehl/jwt-auth-flow-spring-security/README.md

 ## JWT Authentication and Authorization Flow using Spring Security
-##### A reference proof-of-concept that leverages Spring-security to implement JWT based authentication, API access control and Token revocation.
+##### A reference proof-of-concept that leverages Spring-security to implement JWT based authentication, API access control, Token revocation and Compromised password detection.
 ##### 🛠 upgraded to Spring Boot 3 and Spring Security 6 🛠

 ### Key Components